capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

 # Installing SuperCollider on Fedora

-There doesn't appear to be the equivalent of a PPA for Fedora.
-It seems installing from source is the way to go.
+SuperCollider is not available within the standard Fedora repos nor in a published Copr; it seems installing from source is the way to go.

 I'm following the instructions [here](https://github.com/supercollider/supercollider/blob/master/README_LINUX.md), but clarifying them for the benefit of noobs.